caesay/png2ico/README.md

 ## Usage

 It takes any number of positional arguments as png inputs.
 It also supports wildcards (but not ** globs).
-The `-o` argument optionally specifies a custom output file.
+The `-o` argument optionally specifies a custom output file name.

 ```cmd
 png2ico mylogo-*.png -o outlogo.ico